LifeMC/bytecode-version-analyzer/.github/README.md

 ## Showing version of a single class file

 Specifying a class name as an argument will look for a class file in the current directory and print the version of it.
-Specifying a full path of class file is also supported.
+Specifying a full path of class files is also supported.

 ![image](https://user-images.githubusercontent.com/24778409/107349723-9bd7f100-6ad9-11eb-811a-3f826094700b.png)